BlitzRank: Principled Zero-shot Ranking Agents with Tournament Graphs: Tournament Graph Framework

 \subsection{Non-Transitive Preferences}

-When the oracle produces cycles ($a \succ b \succ c \succ a$), a global total order may not exist.
-We treat this not as noise, but as signal: cycles indicate groups of items that the oracle does not consistently separate. \emph{Strongly connected components} (SCCs) are the primary object of analysis in this setting.
+When the oracle produces cycles, a global total order may not exist.
+Our framework captures these intransitivities via \emph{strongly connected components} (SCCs).
 Vertices in the same SCC reach one another in both directions, so they behave as a tied tier under reachability-based ranking.
 Collapsing each SCC to a supernode gives the \emph{condensation} $\condense G$, which is always a DAG; for tournaments, the condensation is in fact a transitive tournament.
 This induces a total order on SCC tiers even when the original graph contains cycles.

 Accordingly, our output in the non-transitive case is a \emph{tiered ranking}: SCCs are ordered from best to worst, while vertices inside the same SCC are tied (see Figure~\ref{fig:transitive-comparison}).
 When all SCCs are singletons, this reduces to the transitive case and yields a total ordering.
 For top-$m$ selection, if the boundary tier is larger than the remaining quota, any subset of the required size from that tier is a valid output.\footnote{If a total order is required, ties inside a tier can be broken by a secondary signal such as the original retrieval score.}